jespinol/TR-FRET_dataProcess/README.md

 export
 format and "Plate format - only results data" as the export type when exporting results.

-Alternatively, the data can be arranged in rows.
-In this format, the first row corresponds to the "- donor" wells and the second row corresponds to the "+ donor" wells.
-Similar to the column format, the last wells (furthest to the right) must contain the "no acceptor" samples.
-If this arrangement is used, the exported CSV file can be used without modification.
-However, when processing the data enter `r` when prompted for experiment format.

-If none of the formats above were used, one can create a new CSV file as described in the following figure.
+If another format was used, one can create a new CSV file as described in the following figure.
 Shown is an example CSV file containing a dataset with 4 dilutions.
 The blank row between emission at 615 nM and emission at 665 nM is essential.
 Other blank cells are ignored.
-Note that only column A and B would be populated in the actual input file.
+Note that only column A and B would be populated in an actual input file.

 <img src="resources/CSV_file_example.png" alt="" width="300" height="353">

+### Issues

+x-axis labels are not created properly.
+To fix it manually:

+- Select "Series 3 Data Labels" for formatting
+- In the format pane, under label contains, deselect "X values" and select "Value from cells"
+- In the range selector type `=Data!$AC$2:$AC$8` or select the appropriate labels under "Helper label" in column AC

 ### License